MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-fillable-excel.md

 # required metadata

 title: Design a configuration for generating documents in Excel format
-description: This topic provides information about how to design an Electronic reporting (ER) format to fill in an Excel template and generate outbound documents in Excel format.
+description: This topic provides information about how to design an Electronic reporting (ER) format to fill in an Excel template, and then generate outbound Excel format documents.
 author: NickSelin
 manager: AnnBe
 ms.date: 05/04/2020